tigerbeetle/tigerbeetle/docs/coding/two-phase-transfers.md

 - If the posted [`amount`](../reference/transfer.md#amount) is greater than or equal to the pending transfer's amount, the full pending transfer's amount is posted.
+  The transfer's recorded value is set to the pending transfer amount.
 - If the posted [`amount`](../reference/transfer.md#amount) is less than the pending transfer's amount, then only this amount is posted, and the remainder is restored to its original accounts.